-When the school or district learns that someone is alleged to be the victim of sexual harassment, the interim Title IX coordinator will immediately contact Mr. Donald Palmer, Solicitor, Goehring, Rutter & Boehm, to ensure regulatory and procedural compliance.
+*When the school or district learns that someone is alleged to be the victim of sexual harassment, the interim Title IX coordinator will immediately contact Mr. Donald Palmer, Solicitor, Goehring, Rutter & Boehm, to ensure regulatory and procedural compliance.
 Based on the building level associated with the allegation, the roles of investigator and decision-maker will be assigned.
 By regulation, these are separate roles.
 For example, Dr. Justus may be assigned as an investigator for elementary-level complaints.
 Dr. Pasquinelli would serve as the decision maker.

 PRSD updated policies to reflect the new regulations and the updated investigatory procedures.
-Initial training and regulatory information have been posted on the website and were provided via Office for Civil Rights webinars on New Title IX Protections (May 8, 2020, and July 7, 2020).
-As training materials become available the district will post to the PRSD website when complete.
+Initial training and regulatory information have been posted on the website and were provided via the Office for Civil Rights webinars on New Title IX Protections (May 8, 2020, and July 7, 2020).
+As training materials become available, the district will post to the PRSD website when complete.

 Title IX requirements must be followed, and a school must respond appropriately when a school has actual notice of sexual harassment that occurs in a school’s program or activity.
 Students and parents should immediately report allegations of sexual harassment or harassment to the Title IX coordinator.

 Definitions of Sexual Harassment